Margo St. James: Career

 To finance COYOTE and its newspaper, COYOTE HOWLS, she organized annual Hooker's Balls; the highest attendance was 20,000 in 1978.
 She also organized similar organizations in other states, lectured in 1974 on college campuses including Harvard, and in 1976 attended both the Democratic and Republican National Conventions, organizing "loiter-ins" at the former.
 In 1984, with the scholar Gail Pheterson and coinciding with the Democratic National Convention in San Francisco, she organized the Women's Forum on Prostitutes' Rights and the COYOTE Convention.
 She also attended the United Nations Decade Face of Women Conferences in Mexico City, the 1976 Tribunal of Crimes Against Women in Brussels, the 1977 International Women's Year Conference in Houston, the 1977 Libertarian Party Convention, and the 1980 Decade of Women Conference in Copenhagen.

 From 1985 to 1994 she lived with Pheterson in the Netherlands and then the South of France.
 They co-founded the International Committee for Prostitutes' Rights and organized the first and second World Whores' Congresses, held in Amsterdam in 1985 and at the European Parliament in Brussels in 1986, which led to the World Charter for Prostitutes' Rights.

-After her return from Europe, in the 1990s she was appointed to the San Francisco Task Force on Prostitution and in 1999 was one of three founders of the St. James Infirmary Clinic in the Tenderloin, which provides health care to the sex worker community.
+After her return from Europe, in the 1990s she was appointed to the San Francisco Task Force on Prostitution and in 1999 was one of three founders of the St. James Infirmary Clinic in the Tenderloin neighborhood, which provides health care to the sex worker community.
 She also served on the Board of Supervisors' Drug Abuse Advisory Board.

 St. James sought the Republican Party nomination for President of the United States in 1980 but the extent of her efforts is unknown.
 In 1996, she campaigned for a seat on the San Francisco Board of Supervisors and promised to install a red light outside the City Hall that would be turned on whenever she was present.
 Her famous slogan "The Lady Is a...Champ" was coined by longtime associate, chairperson of the California Democratic Party, and former member of US Congress John Burton.
-She claimed to have the support of “the bohemians, the old hippies, the gays” in addition to “the veterans and the longshoremen and the politicians”.
-St. James also received endorsements Mayor Willie Brown and the poet Lawrence Ferlinghetti, among others, but ultimately lost the election.
+She claimed to have the support of "the bohemians, the old hippies, the gays" in addition to "the veterans and the longshoremen and the politicians".
+St. James also received endorsements from Mayor Willie Brown and the poet Lawrence Ferlinghetti, among others, but ultimately lost the election.